 From here there are a few different paths you can take depending on what you want to learn:

 - If you'd like to jump ahead, you can find some simple examples showing how to configure and use Message Replay with Solace CLI in the section Message Replay Examples.

 - Alternatively, you can look into the details on how to use each Message Replay Solace CLI command in these sections.

 - Or, you could take a look at the following video, Getting Started with Message Replay, that shows you how to get Message Replay up-and-running with Solace PubSub+ Manager.

 Message Replay is supported on the following Solace PubSub+ products:

 - Solace PubSub+ 3530 and 3560 appliances running release 9.1 and greater.

-- Solace PubSub+ software message broker running release 9.1 and greater.
+- Solace PubSub+ software event brokers running release 9.1 and greater.

 You should be aware of the following Message Replay characteristics prior to deployment:

-- Message Replay consumes message broker processing resources because it needs to maintain the replay log, handle retrieval and replay of messages, and trim the replay log when it's full.
+- Message Replay consumes event broker processing resources because it needs to maintain the replay log, handle retrieval and replay of messages, and trim the replay log when it's full.

 - Slow disks negatively impact Message Replay performance.